 After that, they get hit with a huge dose of reality when they discover that a thousand different stores are doing the same thing they’re doing (and probably doing a better job).

-If you’ve followed my research and planning advice, hopefully you’ve found a good niche you’re confident you can succeed in.
-If so, take some time to be proud of your accomplishments.
+If you’ve followed my research and planning advice, you’ve found a good niche you’re confident you can succeed in.
+You’re on the right path to start selling online, but there’s still much to be done.

 That’s a big mistake.